-Professor Anne Glover CBE is Richard von Weizsäcker Fellow at the Robert Bosch Academy in Berlin, and was the former Chief Scientific Adviser to the President of the European Commission, 2012-2014 (@AnneGlover_EU).
+Professor Dame Anne Glover CBE is Vice-Principal of External Affairs and Dean for Europe at the University of Aberdeen, and was the former Chief Scientific Adviser to the President of the European Commission, 2012-2014 (@AnneGlover_EU).

 Jan Marco Müller works on international, interinstitutional and stakeholder relations at the Joint Research Centre, and was previously Chief of Staff to the European Commission CSA.